Lennolium/swiftGuard/README.md

 1. Obtain the most recent version by downloading it from [Releases](https://github.com/Lennolium/swiftGuard/releases).
 2. Open the downloaded `swiftGuard.dmg` file.
 3. Drag the swiftGuard application into the Applications folder.
 4. Grant necessary permissions by opening `System Preferences > Security & Privacy > Privacy > Accessibility` and adding swiftGuard to the list of applications.
 Do the same for `Automation`.
+5. For startup at login, open `System Preferences > General > Login Items` and add swiftGuard to the list of applications.
-5. Open the swiftGuard application from the Applications folder.
+6. Open the swiftGuard application from the Applications folder.
-6. swiftGuard should now appear in the macOS system tray.
+7. swiftGuard should now appear in the macOS system tray.

+__Note:__
+- If you get a warning that the application is from an _unidentified developer_, you have to open `System Preferences > Security & Privacy > Security` and click `Open Anyway` to allow the application to run.
+Alternatively, you can right-click on the application icon and select `Open`.

 &nbsp;